-- 4xAGP Slot The 4xAGP slot is used to install a graphics adapter that supports the 4xAGP specification and has a 4xAGP edge connector.
-The 4xAGP slot only supports 1.5V 4xAGP and 2xAGP cards. - PCI Slots PCI slots are used to install expansion cards that have the 32-bit PCI interface. - CNR Slot This slot is used to insert CNR cards including LAN, Modem, and Audio functions.
+4xAGP Slot The 4xAGP slot is used to install a graph-

+ics adapter that supports the 4xAGP specification and has a 4xAGP edge connector.
+The 4xAGP slot only supports 1.5V cards that have the 32-bit PCI interface.

+4xAGP and 2xAGP cards.